Weston, Toronto: Public transportation

-Weston falls within the service area of the Toronto Transit Commission (TTC).
-Transit is provided entirely by buses linking to the subway system.
-The 32 Eglinton West, 35 Jane, 52 Lawrence West, 59 Maple Leaf, 73 Royal York, 79 Scarlett, and 89 Weston all pass through the boundaries of Weston.
+The Toronto Transit Commission (TTC) runs several bus routes through the area, linking to the subway system.
+The 32 Eglinton West, 35 Jane, 52 Lawrence West, 59 Maple Leaf, 73 Royal York, 79 Scarlett, and 89 Weston all pass through the neighbourhood.

 As of January 2012, all TTC bus routes serving Weston are accessible.
 Routes 52 and 352 were the final TTC bus routes to be made accessible, with the retirement of the last GMC New Look "Fishbowl" buses in December 2011.
 Although all bus routes are accessible, individual stops along the routes may not meet accessibility standards.

 The Metrolinx Weston GO Station is located at Weston Road and Lawrence Avenue.
 The station is served by the Kitchener line (which connects Kitchener, Ontario to downtown Toronto during rush hours) and the Union Pearson Express (all-day service between Toronto Pearson International Airport and downtown Toronto).
 The Weston GO Station is wheelchair accessible.